2025 Emmy Predictions

 Should Win: Tramell Tillman - Severance

+I have gone back and forth quite a bit in this category.
 Before the Emmy nominations, I had Walton Goggins winning the Emmy.
 He plays the pivotal character in The White Lotus's season finale and has had an absurd amount of press since.
 He is also an actor that has amassed love from his peers, which I think he could capitalize on for an Emmy win.
 But as much as I expected Severance to do well at the Emmy nominations, I did not think it would do as well acting-wise as it had.
 It actually landed more acting nominations than The White Lotus!
-With Severance now seeming like the clear frontrunner in Series, I think the tide has turned in Tramell Tillman's favor.
-Mr. Milchick is the most iconic character of the show, and Tillman has been everywhere thanks to his promotion of Severance and Mission Impossible: The Final Reckoning.
-He also impressively was nominated for Individual Achievement in a Drama Series at TCA despite being a supporting performance.
-Though Goggins has a lot of goodwill in the industry, I suspect that Tillman has more singular passion for this role.
-And at any rate, wouldn't it be strange if Severance won Best Drama Series without Tillman taking home a trophy?
+When Severance seemed like the clear frontrunner in Series, I decided to switch to Tramell Tillman for several reasons: Mr. Milchick is the most iconic character of the show, Tillman has been everywhere thanks to his promotion of Severance and Mission Impossible: The Final Reckoning, and he also impressively was nominated for Individual Achievement in a Drama Series at TCA despite being a supporting performance.
+I briefly put Goggins back in first after I switched to The Pitt in Drama Series, but the more I think about it, the more Tillman makes total sense as the supporting actor winner.
+Even those who are more mixed on this season of Severance cannot deny the sheer brilliance of this performance.
+Goggins may be a more respected actor career-wise than Tillman, but Tillman seems to have more individual passion for this role.
+Add in that Severance seems clearly stronger than The White Lotus at this stage, and I think our winner here is Tillman.

 Should Win: Carrie Coon - The White Lotus